woojoo666/arcana-notes/notes11.md

 not when the template is spawned templates themselves are static, and the spawning mechanism is also static static bindings are just syntax sugar for embedded addresses

+### Sets of Addresses II

+* earlier we said that it doesn't make sense to use address sets
+* because a set of addresses doesn't make sense without the context of the parent
+    * see section "Sets of Addresses"
+* so it doesnt make sense to pass it around by itself

+* but isn't that the case with regular addresses too?
+* yet we have no problem treating address as a primitive
+* but often, addresses don't make sense without the context
+* we just assume that the people passing around the address, are aware of the context

+* or maybe
+* instead of having public sets
+* you pass in a function to the collection
+* and it does the set_spawn for you

+* right now sets feel like the ugliest part
+* they feel so disconnected from the rest
+* spawning and addresses and prop access all seem to work quite well
+* but sets, with its special interface containing the three methods `set_spawn`, `make_ordered`, and `pick_one`
+* could technically all be implemented using spawning and addresses
+    * and a tiny bit of static binding
+* if we implement sets as linked lists
+* then `pick_one` and `make_ordered` are trivial
+* and `set_spawn` can be implemented with recursion
+* eg, store the template in the environment at some address, say `Environment[777777]: Footemplate`
+* and then inside `FooTemplate`, access itself at `Environment[777777]` and spawn itself
+* and then the last part would be to take some input linked-list and then at each step in the recursion,
+* iterate through the linked-list and spawn
+* note that the only caveat here is the reference to `Environment`, which is a static binding that is currently implemented via insertions and `pick_one`
+    * see section "Implementing Initializers"

+### Unordered-First Mindset

+* the only reason why I want the concept of sets
+* is because linked-lists are ordered
+* and I want the concept of un-ordered
+* so sets are more of a built-in object type, than an axiom
+* without them, the language is still Turing Complete (well aside from the static binding part, which is currently)

+* so it feels like our "base" language is ordered
+* and sets are just an un-ordered interface on top of it

+* but don't we want the opposite?
+* make the "base" language un-ordered
+* and add order on top of it?

+### Recursion and Property Access vs Set-Builder Notation

+* how does set theory work?
+* sets are all unordered
+* how are they able to model everything without using order?

+* well sets are defined using set-builder notation
+* uses predicates, instead of spawning/recursion
+  * instead of using iteration, you use a predicate (a fn that returns true/false) and find items that match
+* and uses set-membership, instead of trying to extract information using addresses and property access
+  * so instead of say, looking through the insertions, filtering for items that have the prop `isPrime`, and then using `pick_one` to get the first one
+  * you say $\exists n \in Primes such that ...$
+* that way, the definitions are still un-ordered

+* set-builder notation still reference other sets though
+* so the concept of "references" is required
+* which in our case is currently implemented using insertions, prop access, and pick_one
+  * see section "Implementing Initializers"

+* also need at least one infinite ordered set (the axiom of infinity)
+* commonly provided using the set-theoretic definition of natural numbers
+* (maybe we kinda have the axiom of infinity too, with our infinite address space?)

+### Keysets, KeyChains and Object-Sets

+* keychains
+* computers often have a password management system called a "keychain"
+* where it stores your passwords or authentication keys for apps
+* and can log into them automatically for you
+* this is actually very similar to my idea of "keysets"
+* when you access an object, the items that you can access are determined by what keys you have
+* in a sense, your keychain
+* you have use own keychain to access the object
+  (or use the one provided by the object itself, the object's public keys)
+* and you can get all the corresponding values
+* a keychain is a basically just a set of addresses

+* so maybe "sets" are made up of addresses, not objects

+* and we can actually implement object-sets
+* you have an object that simply contains a keyset and a target object
+* and it has the same interface as the keyset
+* so you can also do `pick_one` on an object-set, and internally it will just call `pick_one` on the keyset
+* and access that key on the target object and return the corresponding object

+* this is very similar to how we have addresses as a primitive
+* but object-keys are implemented, even though they are used the same way

+* in this case, keysets (or perhaps more aptly named: address-sets) are a primitive
+* and object-sets are implemented, but have the same interface

+### Set-Builder Notation and Query Languages

+lets think from a clean slate
+set builder notation
+how would we create a programming language for it?

+actually query languages like SQL are basically set builder notation languages

+however, for our case, we can't just reference the environment because in our decentralized network, people create their own isolated environments

+this whole system of scoping
+or parents passing in values to the child's initializer to "initialize" the child's environment seems like a completely different system from query languages or set-builder notation

+so perhaps we can implement some query-language mechanics for creating sets

+note that insertions and querying are two vastly different ways to create sets for insertions, actors from different, isolated environments **push** into a single set but for querying, the set itself **pulls** from multiple data sources

+so query-languages don't really have a sense of privacy and i feel like the whole functional-style actor model provides that it allows multiple independent and anonymous actors to create a set an analogy would be like posting to reddit reddit does not need to know who is posting, it just receives posts from whoever wants to send them

+### Query Model vs Actor Model - Feedback

+* one thing about query langs and set-builder notation
+* that sets it apart from functional / actor-model languages
+* is that they don't allow for recursion/feedback
+* whereas functional / actor-model languages do

+* in a sense though
+* feedback is inevitable in a decentralized network
+* since you have no control over how information is handled outside your environment
+* so you have no idea if the person giving you input data, is actually getting it from your output data
+* I talked about this a while ago, in the section "Comparison With Other Reactive or Actor Model Languages"

+### Query Mechanisms within Actor Model

+* so it sort of makes sense that we need this actor-model layer
+* that represents the decentralized nature of the system
+* this ecosystem of distributed, isolated environments
+* and then within each environment, we can use things like querying and set-builder notation